Obamacare costs an average of $584 per month for 2024, based on a 40-year-old with a Silver-level plan.

 Find Cheap Health Insurance Quotes in Your Area

-Several factors affect the cost of Obamacare, including your age, the level of coverage you buy, your state and the company you choose.
+The average rate increased by 4% compared to 2023.
+Several factors affect the cost of Obamacare plans, also called Affordable Care Act plans, including your age, the level of coverage you buy, your state and the company you choose.
 You might also qualify for a premium tax credit that makes your policy cheaper.

-Obamacare insurance, also called Affordable Care Act (ACA) insurance, costs an average of $560 per month.
+Obamacare insurance, also called Affordable Care Act (ACA) insurance or marketplace insurance, costs an average of $584 per month.
 The average cost of health insurance is based on a 40-year-old with a Silver plan.
 Your health insurance premium will change based on your circumstances.

-Silver plans can be a good choice.
-You'll pay a bit more for a Silver plan than you would for a Bronze or Catastrophic plan, but the better coverage can make the higher cost worth it if you have moderate health care needs.
+Silver plans are a good choice for most people.
+You'll likely pay a bit more for a Silver plan than you would for a Bronze or Catastrophic plan, but Silver plans will pay for more of your medical bills.
 No matter what plan level you choose, your policy will cover at least 10 different health situations.
 The plan level determines how much of your medical costs are covered.

 Silver plans have the added perk of cost-sharing reductions if you meet certain income requirements.
 This feature can help lower your out-of-pocket medical costs, like your deductible, copay and coinsurance amounts.